Routing

 <button @click="prevPage" :disabled="currentPage === 1">Previous</button>

-<span x-text="`Page ${currentPage} of ${totalPages}`"></span>
+<span x-text="`Page ${this.currentPage} of ${this.totalPages}`"></span>

 <button @click="nextPage" :disabled="currentPage === totalPages">Next</button>